wdpark/medicine/Radiology/Week 4 (Neuro)/Pediatric Cervical Spine, Normal Anatomy, Variants, and Trauma.md

 **Normal Radiographic Parameters and Variants of the Pediatric Cervical Spine**
 - Atlantodens Interval
 	- Distance between anterior aspect of dens and posterior aspect of anterior ring of atlas
+	- Normal is <5 mm for children, <3 mm for adults
+	- Normal also indicates the transverse atlantal ligament and alar ligament are intact
+- Pseudospread of the Atlas on the Axis (Pseudo-Jefferson fracture)
+	-